Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Introduction

+In the numerical analysis of the eigenvalue problem, our approach is also different from both the two works in \cite{AntBufPer06,BonDemOwe18}.
+We show that eigenvalues are invariant under geometric transformations.
+Then we use the Babu\v{s}ka-Osborn \cite{BabOsb91} framework and apply it to DG methods on discretized manifolds in Theorem \ref{thm:eigen_result}, which gives the same theoretical rates as in \cite{BonDemOwe18} for high-order SFEMs.
+Although we focus only on the interior penalty DG (IPDG) method in the analysis and the numerical examples, our framework and ideas are applicable to other DG methods and SFEMs as well.
+Last but not least, using a simple example (see Remark \ref{rem:eigen_sharp}) we argue that the theoretical rates proved in the paper for the convergence of the eigenvalue (therefore also the results in \cite{BonDemOwe18}) is theoretically optimal.

-The rest of the paper is organized as follows: Section \ref{sec:geometry} presents an algorithm for patch reconstruction from point clouds and also the geometric error analysis which generalizes the existing results.
-Section \ref{sec:Laplace} analyzes the convergence rates of numerical solution of the IPDG method for Laplace-Beltrami equation and its eigenvalue problem on point clouds.
+The rest of the paper is organized as follows: Section \ref{sec:geometry} presents a general description of our geometric setting, including an algorithm for reconstructing patchwise manifolds from point clouds and the geometric error analysis.
+Section \ref{sec:Laplace} analyzes the convergence rates of the numerical solution of the IPDG method for the Laplace-Beltrami equation and its eigenvalue problem on the patchwise manifolds.
 Finally, the paper is concluded after numerical results and discussions in Section \ref{sec:numerical}.
-A few technique details are deferred in Appendixes \ref{app:approx} and \ref{app:DG_bilinear}.
+Finally, in Section \ref{sec:con}, we draw conclusions.
+A few technical details are deferred in Appendices \ref{app:approx} and \ref{app:DG_bilinear}.